Will I Go to Jail Time If Charged with Forgery in California?

-First, the authorities are going to look to see how much money was involved.
-If you forged documentation related to some sort of a white collar offense and thousands of dollars were lost by someone or some entity, you can bet the authorities are going to try to put you in prison.
+First, the authorities will look to see how much money was involved.
+If someone or some entity lost you forged documentation related to some white-collar offense and thousands of dollars, you could bet the authorities are going to try to put you in prison.

 Defenses for PC 470 Forgery Charges

 This is where having a great criminal defense attorney by your side who knows how to handle PC 470 forgery cases is crucial.